-Name: SVS Cornelian Managed Growth RMP Fund

-Investment Objective: The objective of the Fund is to achieve capital growth and income delivering average annual investment returns (total returns, net of fees) of at least RPI + 2.0% over the long term (which is defined as a five to seven year investment cycle).

-Investment Policy: The Fund is part of the Investment Advise

-The Fund is part of the Investment Adviser's "Risk Managed Passive" range, which means that the assets will be managed to a particular risk level as explained below and will be predominantly invested in passive funds that track the performance of an underlying index.
+Name: SVS Cornelian Managed Growth RMP Fund Product Reference Number: 766139 Type of Sub-fund: UK UCITS scheme Investment Objective: The objective of the Fund is to achieve capital growth and income delivering average annual investment returns (total returns, net of fees) of at least RPI + 2.0% over the long term (which is defined as a five to seven year investment cycle).
+Capital invested in the Fund is at risk.
+Investment Policy: The Fund is part of the Investment Adviser's "Risk Managed Passive" range, which means that the assets will be managed to a particular risk level as explained below and will be predominantly invested in passive funds that track the performance of an underlying index.
 The Fund will be actively managed and in normal market conditions, at least 70% of the assets of the Fund will be invested in a mixture of shares and fixed income securities (including government and corporate bonds).
 The allocation to shares and fixed income securities will vary in response to market conditions.
 However, the allocation to shares will typically remain within in a 35%-70% range.
 Such exposure may be achieved directly or indirectly via collective investment schemes managed by third party managers.
 The Fund is not restricted to this range and although it is expected that the range represents the typical allocation, the Fund may deviate from the range during, and in anticipation of, adverse market conditions.

-To enable the creation of a diversified portfolio the Fund may also invest in other transferable securities (including closed ended funds and exchange traded products) and collective investment schemes in order to gain exposure to real estate, infrastructure and other alternative assets such as gold.
-The Fund may also hold money market instruments, deposits, cash and near cash.
+To enable the creation of a diversified portfolio the Fund may also invest in other transferable securities (including closed ended funds and exchange traded products) and collective investment schemes in order to gain exposure to real estate, infrastructure and other alternative assets such as gold The Fund may also hold money market instruments, deposits, cash and near cash.
 There may be occasions when it is deemed necessary to hold a high level of cash or short dated government bonds.
+There is no specific limit in experience to any sector or